-I was born and raised in Mountain View, California.
+I was born and raised in the San Francisco Bay Area.
 I grew up in the same house for most of my childhood.
 We had a giant orange tree in our backyard, and I could often be found reading next to it in our hammock.

 We always had at least one cat.
 I liked to try and dress them up and read them stories–some cats were more agreeable than others.